associatedpress/geomancer/README.md

 geomancer
 =========

-Tool for journalists to join geographic data to existing spreadsheets
+Tool for journalists to join data associated with geographies to existing spreadsheets